apache/incubator-kie-tools/packages/build-env/README.md

 Nodes:

 - `Blue`: Packages that are published to the NPM registry.
+- `Purple`: Core packages that are published to the NPM registry.
 - `Dotted black`: Packages that are deployed to other mediums.

 Edges:

 - `Dotted black`: devDependency.
+- `Solid black`: dependency.